Techris93/Service-Monitoring-GoogleCloud/README.md

  4. Click Next.

- 5. Click on drop down arrow next to Notification Channels, then click on Manage Notification Channels.
+ 5. Click on the drop-down arrow next to Notification Channels, then click on Manage Notification Channels.

-A Notification channels page will open in new tab.
+A Notification channels page will open in a new tab.

 6. Scroll down the page and click on ADD NEW for Email.

- 7. In Create Email Channel dialog box, enter your personal email address in the Email Address field and a Display name.
+ 7. In the Create Email Channel dialog box, enter your personal email address in the Email Address field and a Display name.

  8. Click on Save.